nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## Service-Related Commands

-### Adding service
+### Adding a service

   1. Test case: Any command with either n/ or pr/ or d/ missing, example  `adds n/Acne Facial Treatment pr/138`<br>
      Expected: Invalid command format error message.

   1. Test case: Any command with wrong format for one of the fields like `adds n/Acne Facial Treatment pr/138.123 d/15`<br>
-     Expected: Error message based on field that is wrong.
+     Expected: Error message based on field that is wrong.<br>
-     Name: Names should only contain alphanumeric characters and spaces, and it should not be blank<br>
+     Service Name: Names should only contain alphanumeric characters, hyphens and spaces, and it should not be blank<br>
      Price: Price should only contain numbers, at most 2 decimal places and have a value that is greater than 0.<br>
      Duration: Duration should only contain numbers and have a value that is greater than 0.<br>

   1. Test case: `adds n/Acne Facial Treatment pr/138 d/120` and `adds n/Acne Facial Treatment pr/120 d/60`<br>
      Expected: Service is already in TrackBeau error.

-### Editing a Service
+### Editing a service

   1. Test case: `addb c/1 sev/1 st/10-10-2022 10:30` then `edits 1 n/Dark Eye Circle Treatment d/30`<br>
      Expected:Edits the name and duration of the 1st service to be Dark Eye Circle Treatment and 60 respectively.
 The booking details would also have changed accordingly.